‘Error: Unknown System Failure’ Pop-Ups Description

 You must contact us immediately so that our engineers can walk you through the removal process over the phone.
 Please call us in the next 5 minutes to prevent your computer from being disabled.

 Whenever you try to close the 'Error: Unknown System Failure' dialog box another message may appear and prevent you from closing the page on your screen.
 Web designers associated with fake computer support companies are hired to publish pages that include a script that prevents users' from leaving and simulates a screen locker window.
 PC users that have trouble closing the 'Error: Unknown System Failure' warnings should not call the phone number listed on the screen.
 The 'Error: Unknown System Failure' dialog boxes are not legitimate security warnings, and you should close the browser using the task manager.
 You can remove software associated with the 'Error: Unknown System Failure' pop-ups with the help of a trustworthy anti-malware scanner.
 The list of domains related to the 'Error: Unknown System Failure' technical support tactic is long and continues to expand.
 Web surfers may find the 'Error: Unknown System Failure' pop-ups on the following addresses:

-to Detect ‘Error: Unknown System Failure’ Pop-Ups * SpyHunter's free version is only for malware detection.
+to Detect ‘Error: Unknown System Failure’ Pop-Ups * SpyHunter's scanner is only for malware detection.
 If SpyHunter detects malware on your PC, you will need to purchase SpyHunter's malware removal tool to remove the malware threats.
 Read more on SpyHunter.
 If you no longer wish to have SpyHunter installed on your computer, follow these steps to uninstall SpyHunter.

 Security Doesn't Let You Download SpyHunter or Access the Internet?